ChickenGutMicrobiome/ChickenGutMicrobiome/README.md

 These processed data files are used as input for the R scripts to generate all figures and analyses presented in the manuscript.

-1.Phylum abundance in CD&CI.csv
+1. Phylum abundance in CD&CI.csv

 Contains the relative abundance of bacterial phyla identified using culture-dependent (CD) and culture-independent (CI) approaches.

-2.Genus abundance in CD&CI.csv
+2. Genus abundance in CD&CI.csv

 Summarizes the relative abundance of bacterial genera identified by the CD and CI methods.

-3.Species abundance in CD&CI.csv
+3. Species abundance in CD&CI.csv

 Includes the relative abundance of bacterial species detected by CD and CI approaches.

-4.Genus abundance under 28 conditions.csv
+4. Genus abundance under 28 conditions.csv

 Shows the relative abundance of bacterial genera across 14 different media, each cultured under both aerobic (AE) and anaerobic (AN) conditions.

-5.CD abundance table.csv and Metadata CD.csv
+5. CD abundance table.csv and Metadata CD.csv

 Provide the abundance data and associated metadata for the 161 colony mixtures obtained through the culture-dependent method.

-6.20 beneficial species for sankey.csv
+6. 20 beneficial species for sankey.csv

 Lists the top 20 potentially probiotic bacterial species (ranked by relative abundance) used to generate Sankey diagrams illustrating their distribution across 10 culture conditions.

-7.251 single colony abundance table.csv
+7. 251 single colony abundance table.csv

 Contains taxonomic classifications of the 251 single colonies isolated from five selected media and sequenced for 16S rRNA genes.

-8.150 single species abundance table.csv
+8. 150 single species abundance table.csv

 Provides the abundance information of 150 colonies identified as single species with relative abundance exceeding a 95% cutoff.

 **Citation**